link-intersystems/lis-gradle-plugins/publication-utils-plugin/README.md

 # Publication Utils Plugin [![Maven Central Version](https://img.shields.io/maven-central/v/com.link-intersystems.gradle.publication-utils/com.link-intersystems.gradle.publication-utils.gradle.plugin)](https://mvnrepository.com/artifactCoordinates/com.link-intersystems.gradle.publication-utils)

+> [!NOTE]
+> Currently only Maven publications are supported.

 ## Verify Publications

 The verify publication utils provide support for verifying the state of publication artifacts in remote repositories.

-The following configuration will create a `VerifyPublicationTask` for the publication named "maven".
+The following configuration will create a `VerifyPublicationTask` for the publication named "maven" that verifies `VerifyMavenPublication`s.

-It will verify if the publication's artifacts exist in all remote repositories that are configure for the publishing.
+The task will verify if the publication's artifacts exist in all remote repositories that are configure for the publishing.
 The task will fail if the artifacts exists.
-But there are several options to configure the `VerifyPublicationTask` that you can read about below this simple example.
+But there are several options to configure this behaviour.
+Read more about the configuration options in the section below.

 ```kotlin
 // build.gradle.kts